Saiminator/Kyuukei/_chapters/dreymi-chapter1.md

 Spiked Rings – Worn on the fingers, these rings press sharp points into the skin when the hands clench, using pain as a trigger.
 Corsets – Tightly laced, these apply physical restriction to the body, forcing deeper breaths and controlled movement, stimulating a sense of restraint.
 Family Heirlooms – Emotional triggers can be just as effective as physical ones.
 Some vampires wear jewelry or keepsakes from lost loved ones, calling upon deep-seated memories to force their red eyes to awaken.
 To lack red eyes is to remain incomplete.
 It is viewed as a failure to fully become a vampire, a defect that makes one an outcast.
-Vampires who do not awaken their red eyes are rare, and those who do not eventually trigger them are often quietly shunned or pitied.

 Dreymi is one of them.